hoffstadt/DearPyGui/docs/source/index.rst

 charts, tables, drawings, logging, debugger, and multiple resource viewers.

-DPG is well suited for creating simple user interfaces to wrap basic command line interfaces as well as to developing complex and demanding graphical interfaces.
+DPG is well suited for creating simple user interfaces as well as to developing complex and demanding graphical interfaces.

 DPG offers a solid framework for developing science,